-- if they believe there is immediate risk of significant harm to a child and therefore should contact North Yorkshire Police on 999 - if they should report a crime that does not need an emergency response by calling 101 - if there is an urgent safeguarding concern and they should call the Customer Resolution Centre on 01609 780780 - · any urgent medical needs of the child - whether to make an enquiry to the Customer Resolution Centre 01609 780780 to establish if the child is or has been subject of a Child Protection Plan - discussing the matter with other agencies involved with the family - consulting with appropriate persons e.g. North Yorkshire County Council Children & Families Service (ref.
-Appendix F in this policy) - the child's wishes and any fears or concerns they may have
+- if they believe there is immediate risk of significant harm to a child and therefore should contact North Yorkshire Police on 999 - if they should report a crime that does not need an emergency response by calling 101

+- if there is an urgent safeguarding concern and they should call the Customer Resolution Centre on 01609 780780 - any urgent medical needs of the child - whether to make an enquiry to the Customer Resolution Centre 01609 780780 to establish if the child is or has been subject of a Child Protection Plan - discussing the matter with other agencies involved with the family - consulting with appropriate persons e.g. Prevention Service, Children's Social Care ref.
+Appendix C - the child's wishes and any fears or concerns they may have